publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s654.md

 >     Except as otherwise specifically provided (but subject to subsections (b) and (c))—

->         “(1) the provisions of this title \[see Tables for classification\] requiring the enactment or amendment of State laws under section 466 of the Social Security Act \[[section 666 of this title][/us/usc/t42/s666]\], or revision of State plans under section 454 of such Act \[this section\], shall be effective with respect to periods beginning on and after October 1, 1996; and
+>         “(1) the provisions of this title \[see Tables for classification\] requiring the enactment or amendment of State laws under section 466 of the Social Security Act \[[42 U.S.C.
+666][/us/usc/t42/s666]\], or revision of State plans under section 454 of such Act \[this section\], shall be effective with respect to periods beginning on and after October 1, 1996; and

 >         “(2) all other provisions of this title shall become effective upon the date of the enactment of this Act \[Aug.
 22, 1996\].